kosperera/articles/2015-11-05-scaling-yourself.md

 - **Be optimistic but never be satisfied**, like *Shimon Peres* says.
 - **Jot down notes to self**, say, ideas, random thoughts, short-notes, learnings, journaling, todos and the like for future me.
 I can have a notebook or use a private repo on GitHub.
 - **Do less, and do more of it**.
 It is the standard law of scale for smooth sailing.
-- **Block myself for important work**, say, leaning new tech, reading what's new, and the like.
+- **Block myself for important work**, say, learning new tech, reading what's new, and the like.
 I can use the work calendar to remind.
 Then I can call it research work and stop burning midnight oil.
 - **Multi-task only if its completely unproductive time**.
 I can listen to audible when traveling, watch a movie when dining, read an article when pooping, listen to podcasts when jogging, or call a friend whilst waiting.
 - **Stop reading emails as-is**.
 Triage them first.
 I can use rules and filters to sort inboxes, say, actions, invites, clients, and fyi.
 Then I can pay attention to the important ones.